-If at any time during the Warranty Period the Asset Manager becomes aware of a breach of a Representation and Warranty that results in a Material Adverse Effect, the Asset Manager will collect information regarding such Material Breach and promptly submit a complete Notice of Breach or Indemnification to the Seller.
+If at any time during the Warranty Period the Collateral Administrator becomes aware of a breach of a Representation and Warranty that results in a Material Adverse Effect, the Collateral Administrator will collect information regarding such Material Breach and promptly submit a complete Notice of Breach or Indemnification to the Seller.

 If the Seller receives less than five (5) Notices of Breach or Indemnification in any given seven (7) calendar day period, then the Seller will confirm receipt of the Notice(s) of Breach or Indemnification within fourteen (14) calendar days of the date of receipt.
-If the Asset Manager submits five (5) or more Notices of Breach or Indemnification in any given seven (7) calendar day period, then Seller will confirm receipt of the Notice(s) of Breach or Indemnification within thirty (30) calendar days of the date of receipt.
-An incomplete Notice of Breach or Indemnification that does not contain the information required under the Pooling and Servicing Agreement may be denied, in Seller's sole and reasonable discretion.
+If the Collateral Administrator submits five (5) or more Notices of Breach or Indemnification in any given seven (7) calendar day period, then Seller will confirm receipt of the Notice(s) of Breach or Indemnification within thirty (30) calendar days of the date of receipt.
+An incomplete Notice of Breach or Indemnification that does not contain the information required under the Pooling and Servicing Agreement and the Seller reasonably believes that the Collateral Administrator would not be able to resubmit such notice with the missing documentation or information within 30 days, and the Seller has not agreed to a longer time period to resubmit, may be denied, in the Seller's sole and reasonable discretion.

 Upon Seller's receipt of a complete Notice of Breach or Indemnification, the Cure Period will begin to run.
-If the Asset Manager unreasonably delays submitting a complete Notice of Breach or Indemnification and the delay results in an inability by Seller to cure the breach, then the related Material Breach will be deemed to have been waived.
+If the Collateral Administrator unreasonably delays submitting a complete Notice of Breach or Indemnification and the delay results in an inability by Seller to cure the breach, then the related Material Breach will be deemed to have been waived.

-If the Seller receives a complete Notice of Breach or Indemnification during the Warranty Period and has determined, in its sole and reasonable discretion, that such breach caused a Material Adverse Effect, the Seller will: (a) use its commercially reasonable efforts to cure such breach in all material respects within the Cure Period, unless otherwise agreed by the parties on a loan by loan basis where circumstances may require a longer

-Cure Period, or (b) if such breach cannot be cured by the expiration of the Cure Period, the Seller will, at its option: (i) indemnify the Trust for the Loss Indemnification Amount, resulting from the Material Breach of the Representation and Warranty related to such Mortgage Loan (or related REO Property), or (ii) repurchase such Mortgage Loan (or related REO Property) at the Repurchase Price.
+If the Seller receives a complete Notice of Breach or Indemnification during the Warranty Period and has determined, in its sole and reasonable discretion, that such breach caused a Material Adverse Effect, the Seller will: (a) use its commercially reasonable efforts to cure such breach in all material respects within the Cure Period, unless otherwise agreed by the parties on a loan by loan basis where circumstances may require a longer Cure Period, or (b) if such breach cannot be cured by the expiration of the Cure Period, the Seller will, at its option: (i) indemnify the Trust for the Loss Indemnification Amount, resulting from the Material Breach of the Representation and Warranty related to such Mortgage Loan (or related REO property), or (ii) repurchase such Mortgage Loan (or related REO property) at the Repurchase Price.
 The aggregate of the Loss Indemnification Amount, Collateral Deficiency Indemnification Amount and Existing Lien Indemnification Amount related to such Mortgage Loan may not exceed the Repurchase Price for such Mortgage Loan, regardless of the number of breaches associated with such Mortgage Loan.